A Dichotomy Theorem for Ordinal Ranks in MSO: The dichotomy game

-\begin{remark} The arena of the game $\CG_\CA$ is finite and the winning condition defined above is $\omega$\=/regular.
-Thus, the theorem of B\"uchi and Landweber~\cite{buchi_synthesis} applies: one can effectively decide the winner of $\CG_\CA$.
-Moreover, there exists a~computable bound $M$ such that whoever wins~$\CG_\CA$, can win using a~finite\=/memory strategy that uses at most $M$ memory states. \end{remark}
+\begin{rem} The arena of the game $\CG^N_\CA$ is finite and the winning condition defined above is $\omega$\=/regular.
+Thus, the theorem of Büchi and Landweber~\cite{buchi_synthesis} applies: one can effectively decide the winner of $\CG^N_\CA$.
+Moreover, there exists a~computable bound $M$ such that whoever wins~$\CG^N_\CA$, can win using a~finite\=/memory strategy that uses at most $M$ memory states. \end{rem}